Fluffernutter Ice Cream and Wedding Things

 For Peanut Butter Magic Shell Topping:

-Microwave butter until just melted.
+Microwave coconut oil until just melted.
 Add in peanut butter and whisk together until both are combined evenly.
 Drizzle over ice cream and devour.

 Adapted from Cuisnart's Ice Cream recipes.